Bezluin/SI507-HW6/README.md

 The boxes have a gray color because both boxes are paragraph elements, and the styling used in the HTML file causes paragraph elements to have gray backgrounds.
 You could make the boxes display a different color by directly editing the `"background-color"` attribute for `p` within the `<style>` and `</style>` tags.

 * **Edit the code so that, if you highlight `McGill University` and copy it, you see the text `O Canada` near the bottom of the page.
 Briefly explain why you made the edits that you did -- how did you know/figure out what to do?**

+I created a second function that works similarly to `copyFunction`, but instead of displaying "Go Blue!", it displays "O Canada".
+Then I added an oncopy event to the McGill university list item which would invoke the function.
+I figured out how to do this because the principles for this to work were the same as the ones for displaying "Go Blue!" when University of Michigan was copied.

 * **In the original code, when you click the button that says `Wow`, you see a text box!
 Wow.
 Explain briefly in your own words why the following code causes that to happen:**